Advice for Consultants

 Whether you are currently an Access database consultant or you're looking to get into it, this page contains advice from my 30 years in the consulting business.
 I know a lot of my Access students bill themselves out as consultants for projects, if not full-time then definitely part time.
 They should.
 They have the best teacher, and they make great databases.
 However, technical skills alone aren't enough if you're going to be in business for yourself as a consultant.
 It took me a lot longer to learn the business and customer service side of the business.
 Access was the easy part.

 As far as my resume goes, I started providing contract Access developent work in 1994.
 I've been teaching Access since 1996 (first in the classroom, and now online).
 I started 599cd.com in 2002.
-And just this year (2021) I finally decided to stop taking consulting work and to focus 100% on making new videos.
-So that's 27 years as a consultant.
-I think I'm qualified to give advice.
+In 2021, I finally decided to stop taking consulting work and to focus 100% on making new videos.
+But I've got a lot of time under my belt as both a consultant and an teacher of Access.

 How Much To Bill Per Hour

 I get asked this question all the time: "how much should I bill myself out for?"
 That's an enormously difficult question to answer.
 I've been a consultant since I started my first business in 1994 and I've always struggled with that myself.

 One factor to take into consideration is how much do you want to earn every year.
 Or you can reverse it to say how much did you earn last year.
 Let's say you earned $100,000 last year, or you want to earn that much next year.
 That's $2000 per week (assuming 50 weeks, you deserve a vacation).
 If you work a normal 40 hour week (ha ha, yeah right) that's $50 per hour.
 That's not a bad starting point to figure out your billable hourly rate.
 If you have steady work and you can bill that much, you'll know what to expect for your income.
 If you want to figure in a raise for next year, go right ahead.